Linear and nonlinear stability of rate-and-state faults: Linear stability of spatially uniform and non-uniform steady states of sliding

 which has $<1$\% relative error for $0<a/b<0.998$.
-While this has the appearance as an asymptotic expansion in the limit $1-a/b\rightarrow 1$, we have not conducted an asymptotic analysis of eigenvalue problem at the Hopf-bifurcation point.
+While this has the appearance of an asymptotic expansion in the limit $1-a/b\rightarrow 1$, we have not conducted an asymptotic analysis of the eigenvalue problem at the Hopf-bifurcation point.
 However, the numerical solutions do suggest the leading-order asymptotic term $O((1-a/b)^{-3/2})$ in the limit $1-a/b\rightarrow 0$.
-The remaining terms in (\ref{eq:Lc2}) are chosen to provide an accurate, low-parameter fit of the numerical results over the entire range of $a/b$ examined.
-We emphasize here that the apparent asymptotic scaling of $L_c/L_b$ changes when shifting from a uniform to non-uniform baseline rate of sliding: the critical fault dimension $L_c/L_b$ is $O((1-a/b)^{-3/2})$ as $a/b\rightarrow 1$ here, representing an abrupt departure from the uniform $(1-a/b)^{-1}$ scaling seen in section \ref{sec:uni} for uniform sliding, (\ref{eq:lamc}) and (\ref{eq:Lc1}).
+The remaining terms in (\ref{eq:Lc2}) are chosen to provide an accurate, low-parameter fit of the numerical results over the entire range of $a/b$ examined numerically.
+We emphasize here that the apparent asymptotic scaling of $L_c/L_b$ changes when shifting from a uniform to non-uniform baseline rate of sliding: the critical fault dimension $L_c/L_b$ is $O((1-a/b)^{-3/2})$ as $a/b\rightarrow 1$ here, representing an abrupt departure from the $(1-a/b)^{-1}$ scaling seen in section \ref{sec:uni} for the uniformly sliding infinite fault, (\ref{eq:lamc}), and the uniformly sliding asperity, (\ref{eq:Lc1}).